-The Asian Center Library is an open shelf service.
-And offers a variety of resources from books, theses and dissertations to maps, journals, and audiovisual content.
+The Asian Center Library is an open shelf service (students can get the books themselves).
+It offers a variety of resources from books, theses and dissertations to maps, journals, and audiovisual content.

 These books are used most frequently, are placed in the reading area, and arranged alphabetically by call number or discipline.
 They have neon green stickers on their spine.